SquashFS: Uses

 Squashfs is used by the Live CD versions of Arch Linux, Clonezilla, Debian, Fedora, Gentoo Linux, KDE neon, Kali Linux, Linux Mint, NixOS, Salix, Ubuntu, openSUSE and on embedded distributions such as the OpenWrt and DD-WRT router firmware.
-It is also used in Chromecast, in Tiny Core Linux for packaging extensions, and for the system partitions of some Android releases (Android Nougat).
+It is also used in Chromecast and EasyOS, in Tiny Core Linux for packaging extension, and for the system partitions of some Android releases (Android Nougat).
 It is often combined with a union mount filesystem, such as UnionFS, OverlayFS, or aufs, to provide a read-write environment for live Linux distributions.
 This takes advantage of both Squashfs's high-speed compression abilities and the ability to alter the distribution while running it from a live CD.
 Distributions such as Debian Live, Mandriva One, Puppy Linux, Salix Live and Slax use this combination.
 The AppImage project, which aims to create portable Linux applications, uses Squashfs for creating AppImages.
 The snap package system also uses Squashfs as its file container format.

 Squashfs is also used by Linux Terminal Server Project and Splashtop.
 The tools unsquashfs and mksquashfs have been ported to Windows NT – Windows 8.1.
 7-Zip also supports Squashfs.